 - 1. Set the on/off switch on the back of the system unit to the off (O) position. - 2.
 Push the sliding lock to the right (see Figure 3-7). - 3.
-Disconnect the transceiver cable from the standard Ethernet connector on the back of the system unit (see Figure 3-7).
+Disconnect the transceiver cable from the standard Ethernet connector on the back of the system unit (see Figure 3-7). - 4.
+Set the network select switch.

-Figure 3-7 Disconnecting the System Unit from a Transceiver Cable
+Figure 3-7 Disconnecting a Transceiver Cable from the System Unit

-1 Sliding Lock
+Sliding Lock